Canadian Armed Forces Cyber Command

 The Canadian Armed Forces Cyber Command (CAFCYBERCOM; Commandement Cyber des Forces armées canadiennes or COMCYBERFAC) is a formation of the Canadian Armed Forces.

 CAFCYBERCOM is responsible for cyber operations, cyber force sustainment, management, and development.
 CAFCYBERCOM also works alongside NORAD, Five Eyes, and NATO.

 History

+CAF CYBERCOM operator from RCN in Balikatan 2026.

 The Canadian Armed Forces Cyber Command was formed on 26 September 2024.
 Major-General Dave Yarker was appointed as the commanding officer of CAFCYBERCOM.

 In July 2025, Major-General Yarker was in the Philippines to establish cooperation with Cyber Command (AFPCyCom) of the Armed Forces of the Philippines.
+In September 2025, CAFCYBERCOM and the Japan Self-Defense Forces' Cyber Defense Command (JCDC) participated in a bilateral exercise known as MASAKARI 25.

+From November 28 to December 6, 2025, CAFCYBERCOM participated in NATO's Cyber Coalition exercise in Estonia.